blog

 the need arise.

+The sentence in the first italicized paragraph above – “It is not entirely convincing…” – is the one that suggests my fainting episode at home was not embolism-provoked because of its small size; nevertheless, it was important to deal with it.
 To me, this whole day seemed like an ongoing confluence of being in slow-motion time, kind of hovering and observing what was going on and, at the same time, it felt like a whirlwind of activity happening in a fog of gattling-like events, okay, Jen has 9-1-1 on the phone, okay, I’m in an ambulance, okay, blood tests, okay, CAT scan, okay off to Victoria hospital.
 I had no control over any of the events and seemed to trust that the universe would unfold exactly as it should, or, as Clive often says, making the same statement with this addendum…exactly as it should…or else it won’t.
 Seems like it did unfold, one way or the other, and that I was wilfully in the hands of allopathic medicine.

 I cannot begin to imagine the impact of all of these events on Jen and I so regret and detest that I put her through everything that happened.
 Jen is an incredible human being, one with whom I am so privileged to share life.
 Were there any way to retract or even ease the trauma she experienced on November 10th, I would gladly exact that remedy.
 She is so incredibly not just smart but so insightful.
 For example, I know she and Dr Zywiel were in contact by phone and by email in her effort to make sure everyone knew what was going on and if there were anything at all we should know from Dr Zywiel.
 His preference would have been a more mild or prophylactic anticoagulant than Apixaban; we chose to rely on the hematologist on the advice of every medical person in our hemisphere of advisors.
 There is a wonderful symbiosis of care and love between Jen and me that I just cherish.